Koredotcom/docs/docs/xo/channels/add-twilio-voice-channel.md

 To add Twilio Voice as a channel to your Kore.ai assistant, you must get a Twilio phone number and set up a webhook integration to communicate with the VA.
 Adding the Twilio Voice channel to your Kore.ai VA allows end users to interact with it using their

-!!! note "Important Notes"
+## Important Consideration

 Twilio Voice must be enabled for assistants that are specifically built to work on voice-based channels.
 Review the following constraints before enabling Twilio Voice as a channel:
-    Enterprise VAs that require user's authorization to communicate with it are not supported on Twilio Voice.
+* Enterprise VAs that require user's authorization to communicate with it are not supported on Twilio Voice.
-    Tasks that require user's authorization to communicate with external systems must not be included.
+* Tasks that require user's authorization to communicate with external systems must not be included.
-    Webhook Nodes work asynchronously and are currently not supported on Twilio Voice.
+* Webhook Nodes work asynchronously and are currently not supported on Twilio Voice.
-    Use only dialog tasks for best user experience on Twilio Voice channel.
+* Use only dialog tasks for best user experience on Twilio Voice channel.
-    Ensure that the responses you configure for Twilio Voice are brief, plain text messages only.
+* Ensure that the responses you configure for Twilio Voice are brief, plain text messages only.
-    The VA receives the user's voice response from Twilio Voice only after a few moments of silence at the user's end and this can appear as a lag to the end-user.
+* The VA receives the user's voice response from Twilio Voice only after a few moments of silence at the user's end and this can appear as a lag to the end-user.

 ## Prerequisites